R4mboX/R4Assistant/README.md

 * Leopard for Speech Recognition. <br>
 PicoVoice allows you to personalize models on their website.
 This means you can easily fine-tune the WakeWord model for efficient local WakeWord recognition on a Raspberry Pi.

-After creating your models, download the Keyword File for Porcupine and Model for Leopard from the following links: <br>
+After customizing your models, download the Keyword File for Porcupine and Model for Leopard from the following links: <br>
 * https://console.picovoice.ai/ppn
 * https://console.picovoice.ai/cat <br>